lcdm-uiuc/cs199-sp17/Labs/Lab5/README.md

 * You can use the any fields other than `Score` for feature extraction.
 * We suggest that at for a starting point, you use `pyspark.mllib.regression.LinearRegressionWithSGD` as your regression model.
 * Use `pyspark.mllib.evaluation.RegressionMetrics` to output the `explainedVariance` and `rootMeanSquaredError`.
 You want to minimize the error.
-* Use `MulticlassMetrics` to output the `confusionMatrix` and `precision` of your model.
-You want to maximize the precision.
-Include this output in your submission.

 ### 3. Yelp Business Clustering